friedev/musicli/README.md

 MusiCLI (pronounced "musically") is a MIDI sequencer that runs entirely in the terminal.

-MusiCLI 1.0 was developed in C++ by Aaron Friesen and David Ryan for [CornHacks 2021](https://unlcornhacks.com).
+MusiCLI 1 was a C++ application developed by Aaron Friesen and David Ryan for [CornHacks 2021](https://unlcornhacks.com).
 It provided a tracker-like curses interface, MIDI export via [Midifile](https://midifile.sapp.org), and limited playback via [FluidSynth](https://fluidsynth.org).
-For those interested in the old version, it can be found at the tag `v1.0.0`.
+The tag `v1.0.0` marks the state of MusiCLI 1 at the end of CornHacks 2021.

-MusiCLI 2.0 is a complete rewrite of MusiCLI in Python, developed from scratch by Aaron Friesen for [CornHacks 2022](https://unlcornhacks.com), where it won third place overall!
+MusiCLI 2 is a complete rewrite of MusiCLI in Python, developed from scratch by Aaron Friesen for [CornHacks 2022](https://unlcornhacks.com), where it won third place overall.
-MusiCLI 2.0 presents a piano roll interface, MIDI import and export via [mido](https://github.com/mido/mido), live non-blocking playback with [pyFluidSynth](https://github.com/nwhitehead/pyfluidsynth), and improved modal editing.
+MusiCLI 2 provides a piano roll interface, MIDI import and export via [mido](https://github.com/mido/mido), live non-blocking playback with [pyFluidSynth](https://github.com/nwhitehead/pyfluidsynth), and improved modal editing.
-The tag `v2.0.0` marks the state of MusiCLI at the end of the hackathon.
+The tag `v2.0.0` marks the state of MusiCLI 2 at the end of CornHacks 2022.

 ## Setup

+Dependencies:

 - Python 3
 - curses